lcvclaudiu/Data/README.md

-# STITCH simulation and analysis files
+# Simulation and analysis files

 This repository contains the simulation code and the machine-readable analysis files used in the finite-size study of the fermion-coupled Hodge model.